SD › Best Places to Stay in Portland

 • Portland International Airport is 13 miles northeast of downtown, accessible via the MAX Red Line light rail (40 minutes).

-Best Places to Stay in Portland, OR
+Best Places to Stay in Portland

 - Best Luxury Hotels in Portland